Agnogh/math-for-kids/README.md

 ### **2.1.1.
 Color**
 The black background is a good fit for yellow and red with green borders.
 Green border is perfect for a light transition between the contrast of yellow and orange against black.

-Slightly transparent boxes cause that transition in colours to be more distinguished while still slightly transiting from red or yellow to black.
+Slightly transparent boxes cause that transition in colours to be more distinguished while still slightly transitioning from red or yellow to black.

 ### **2.1.2.
 Structure**